forestgrape/coronavirus/4_immunological/immune_evasion.md

 * [References](#references)

 ## Immune Evasion Mechanisms

 ### Overcome Phagocytosis
 Phagocyte <- exploit phagocytosis by infecting the cell
 - SARS-2 can replicate in macrophages (in vitro and in vivo detected by biopsies of severe cases.)
-- In many immune cells no replication takes place (e.g. T cells) since usually immediate/early apoptosis is triggered.
+- In many immune cells no replication takes place e.g. since immediate/early apoptosis is triggered (dendritic cells) or no space in cytoplasm (T/B Cells) [to confirm].
 By cell death the immune cell is still knocked out, though usually at the cost of triggering immune system alarms.

 Costs: If phagocytes are infected at some point usually apoptosis is induced and thereby they ring the immune system bells (e.g. by releasing cytokines).